 Diwali – marking the victory of good over the bad

 Fondly referred to as the festival of lights, Diwali has many legends associated with it.
-The day holds great importance to Hindus but interestingly every other religion of this diverse country observe Diwali with equal vehemence.
-People all around the country eagerly await for the major fiesta and thus it is one of the most popular festivals of India in winters.
-Lightning of diyas, sharing sweets, decorating houses and most importantly worshipping Goddess Lakshmi and Lord Ganesh are the major highlights of the festival.
+The day holds great importance to Hindus but interestingly every other religion in this diverse country observes Diwali with equal vehemence.
+People all around the country eagerly await the major fiesta and thus it is one of the most famous festivals in the winter season in India.
+Lightning of diyas, sharing sweets, decorating houses, and most importantly worshipping Goddess Lakshmi and Lord Ganesh are the major highlights of the festival.

 Where it is celebrated – Throughout India and some other parts of the world as well

 How it is celebrated – The celebration of the Diwali festival lasts for five days.
 The first day is marked as the Dhanteras.
 People clean their houses and decorate it to welcome Goddess Lakshmi (Goddess of wealth and prosperity) and buy gold ornaments.
 A few people play cards as well on this day.
 Lord Dhanvantari (the Hindu God of medicines) is also revered on this day.

 The second day is known as the Choti Diwali.
 On this day, Diwali is celebrated on a small scale.
 Houses are thoroughly cleaned and rangolis are made outside.
 The third day is observed as Diwali.
 In the morning, people dress up in new attire and go to their respective places of work to offer prayers and worship.
 They, then visit their relatives to offer sweets and exchange gifts.
 In the evening, a clean dress is worn and people worship Goddess Lakshmi and Lord Ganesh.
 Since the Hindu goddess loves cleanliness and visits the cleanest house first, it is a ritual to worship the broom as well.
 Crackers are burst and wishes are passed on.